mansinakrani/next-course-demo/README.md

 3. Fetch user data from a API, using the user ID from the parameter to retrieve specific user information.

 4. Log the fetched user data.

+### Exercise: Using Middlewares in a Next.js Application

+#### Goal:

+Middlewares in a Next.js application to enhance and modify requests and responses in a systematic way.

+#### Instructions:

+1. Create a custom middleware function in the "middleware" file.
+For example, you can create a middleware that logs information about incoming requests, such as the request method, URL.

+2. Implement the middleware function to run on every request made to your Next.js application.
+3. Create a new route in the "app" directory, named "About"

+4. Implement the "About" page to respond with a simple message like "Hello, welcome to the website!" for all incoming requests.